stanford-rc/farmshare-docs/docs/slurm.md

 Common options are outlined below.
 Some options have a short and long version.
 Refer to the man page for all options.

 **CPUs:** `-c, --cpus-per-task` How many CPUs the application you are calling the in the sbatch script needs, unless it can utilize multiple CPUs at once you should request a single CPU.
-Check your code's documentation or try running in an interactive session with and run `htop` if you are unsure.
+Confirm Check your code's documentation or try running in an interactive session with `htop` if you are unsure.

 **memory (RAM):** `--mem` How much memory your job will consume.
 Some things to consider, will it load a large file or matrix into memory?
 Does it consume a lot of memory on your laptop?
 Often the default memory is sufficient for many jobs.